RobertoPrevato/flask-three-template/app/README.md

 ## `/app` Presentation layer

-- Presentation Tier: "Controllers and Views" from MVC Pattern, the actual Flask application.
+- Presentation tier: "controllers and views" from MVC Pattern, the actual Flask application.
+-